 Estimated reading time: 3 minutes

-Probate can significantly stall the efficient administration of an estate.
+Probate in Vermont can significantly stall the efficient administration of an estate.
 Estate planning often includes steps for minimizing probate such as owning assets in a revocable living trust.
 In a trust-based estate administration, a trustee oversees the distribution of assets in a timely and efficient manner upon the death of the settlor, often without the need for court involvement.

 In estates that need to open probate, estate settlement is often delayed by the court process, which is formal and dependent on the schedule of the probate court.